ja11sop/cuppa/README.md

   * minimise the need for adding logic into `sconscript` files, keeping them as declarative as possible.
   * allow declarative `sconscript`s that are both much clearer and significantly simpler than the equivalent `make` file, without the need to learn a whole new scripting language like `make` or `cmake`.
   * provide a clear structure for extending the facilities offered by **cuppa**
-  * provide a clear vocabulary for building projects
+  * provide a clear vocabulary for building projects ([dependencies, methods, profiles, runners, variants etc.](#basic-structure))
   * codify Scons best practices into **cuppa** itself so that users just need to call appropriate methods knowing that **cuppa** will do the right thing with their intent
   * provide a framework that allows experts to focus on providing facilities for others to use.
 Write once, use everywhere.
-For example one person who knows how best to make [boost](http://www.boost.org/) available as a dependency can manage that dependency and allow others to use it seamlessly.
+For example one person who knows how best to make [boost](http://www.boost.org/) available as a dependency can manage and maintain that dependency and allow others to use it seamlessly.

 ## Installation and Dependencies

 ### Installation

-**cuppa** can be made available as a normal python package or it can be added directly to a `site_scons` folder, placed it appropriately so Scons will find it.
+**cuppa** can be made available as a normal python package and this is the preferred method of installation.
+It can be added directly to a `site_scons` folder, placed appropriately so Scons will find it.
 For global use add it to your home directory or for use with a specific project place it beside (or sym-link `site_scons` beside) the top-level `sconstruct` file.
 For more details on using a `site_scons` folder refer to the [Scons man page](http://www.scons.org/doc/production/HTML/scons-man.html).

 The following sections summarise some of the ways you can get **cuppa**.